 The University of Pittsburgh’s Dick Thornburgh Forum for Law and Public Policy hosted a discussion on the topic of Can Democracy Survive the Internet?
 Former Western Pennsylvania U.S. Attorney David Hickton said there is no doubt there will be aggressive misinformation campaigns to sow discourse among Americans and attempts will be made to hack into Pennsylvania’s election systems just like in 2016.

 Hickton said he believes disinformation spread online is more of a threat than hacking into election computers, thanks to the replacement of Pennsylvania’s voting machines.
-Read more here
+Read more here.

 The $90 million bond issue to actually pay the state’s share of those new voting machines the counties already purchased was just approved February 26, but no bonds have been sold yet.
 Read more here.